Sc4ramouche/blog/articles/hello-world.md

 Writing has been bringing me enormous joy recently.
 Hence the blog.

-I believe writing to be a creative process, therefore I have no intention to use LLMs in any of posts to follow.
+I believe writing to be a creative process, therefore I have no intention to use LLMs in any of the posts.
 Pen to paper.